DoingData/java_apps-1/README.md

 This command show the Tweet with the given id.
 The parameter fields is a comma-separated list specifying which attributes of the Tweet will be displayed.
 The possible attributes are: created at, text, id, hashtags, user mentions, coordinates, retweet count, favorited count, retweeted, favorited.
+For example `show 3445 "hashtags, text"` will show the complete text as well as all hastags of the Tweet with id 3445.

 ## 3.4 Design and Implementation